knewbury01/PositivelyCogniCrypt/README.md

        	 ./runCogniCrypt.sh <file-of-items-to-analyze>

+	 ./runCogniV1.sh <file-of-items-to-analyze>

  ## 6. Find Relevant Analysis Outputs:
  * Some analysis outputs will not contain objects to analyze.
 Some (although very few) will have failed.
 This step collects just those outputs that contain an analyzed object.

-      	 ./partition CogniResults.sh
+      	 ./partitionCogniResults.sh CogniCryptResults V2

+	 ./partitionCogniResults.sh CogniCryptResultsV1 V1

  ## 7. Find Analysis Outputs Containing Constraint Error:
  * In this study we analyzed false positives in constraint errors specifically.
 This step isolates those results that contained at least one of this type of error.
+This also generates a template report for

+        ./findConstraintErrors.sh FPV1Log.txt V1

-        ./findConstraintErrors.sh
+	./findConstraintErrors.sh FPV2Log.txt V2